 2. Keep Kids Taken Care Of

-For example, if parents of the baby leave during your shift, what will you do if the baby cries non-stop and looks for the parents?
+For example, if parents of a small toddler leave during your shift, what will you do if the toddler cries non-stop and looks for the parents?

-How will you handle toddlers not listening to you?
+How will you handle younger kids not listening to you?

 When you babysit for a family, it’s most likely that you end up as the oldest kid in the house.

 Always talk and act as a good example because younger kids could copy what you’re doing.